 We highly recommend that you use the kiosk at the test center to submit your license application via Sircon.
 The license application will include an FBI/BCI fingerprint fee of $28.25 ($13.25 FBI/$15.00 BCI).

 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

 The fee for an online application is $75.
 If you wish to add a line of authority to your license at a later date, there is a $25 amendment fee.

 The State of Utah requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Department of Insurance at (801) 538-3855 or email the Insurance Department.

-The fee for the fingerprinting is $28.25, plus a $6 vendor fee, for a total cost of $34.25.
+The total cost of fingerprinting is $34.25.
+This covers the $28.25 FBI/BCI fee plus the $6 Prometric fingerprinting processing fee.
 When completed, the documents will be automatically forwarded to the licensing department.

 Once you have submitted your application and have filled all the other requirements, your license application will be reviewed by the state.
 Your background check initiated by the application will also be reviewed.

 If everything is to acceptable standards your license should be issued quickly.
 If there are any items from your background check that need to be reviewed, it may slow down the process of issuance.
 If this is the case, the state may contact you to provide context to the issues that they have run into.